 What a Day!

-On July 28th, 2016 we were privileged to make the passage with Sea Princess and we woke early that morning and rushed onto deck to watch the sun rising as we approached what is arguably one of the seven modern man made wonders of the world.
+On July 28th, 2016 we were privileged to make the passage through The Panama Canal with Sea Princess and we woke early that morning and rushed onto deck to watch the sun rising as we approached what is arguably one of the seven modern man made wonders of the world.
 Already people were up and about, as excited as we were to begin the passage and see for ourselves how enormous ships carrying huge cargoes manage to navigate the narrow canal.
 In fact Sea Princess passes through with only inches on either side.

 In the lead-up to the passage we’d been encouraged to make signs to display from the ship’s balconies … Dave helped me make a Lifestyle Fifty sign 🙂